 Problem Set 3 due 9/29

-Reading assignments include all subsections within a listed section, unless otherwise noted
+Reading assignments are best done before lecture, and include all subsections within a listed section, unless otherwise noted

 introduction, collecting seawater, collecting sediments